Civil society is an important actor and development cooperation partner

 In 2019, the Ministry for Foreign Affairs supports Finnish civil society organisations (CSOs) and foundations with approximately EUR 65 million.
 The Ministry grants funding to organisations for their development cooperation projects around the world and for their development communication efforts and global education actions in Finland.
 The Ministry also supports international non-governmental organisations (INGOs).

-- Globally, Finnish CSOs promote sustainable development
+- Finnish CSOs promote sustainable development across the world

 - The Ministry for Foreign Affairs supports both big and small CSOs